Religious and philosophical views of Albert Einstein: Cosmic spirituality

-In 1930 Einstein published a widely discussed essay in The New York Times Magazine about his beliefs.
+In 1930, Einstein published a widely discussed essay about his beliefs in The New York Times Magazine.
 With the title "Religion and Science," Einstein distinguished three human impulses which develop religious belief: fear, social or moral concerns, and a cosmic religious feeling.
 A primitive understanding of causality causes fear, and the fearful invent supernatural beings analogous to themselves.
-The desire for love and support create a social and moral need for a supreme being; both these styles have an anthropomorphic concept of God.
+The desire for love and support creates a social and moral need for a supreme being; both these styles have an anthropomorphic concept of God.
 The third style, which Einstein deemed most mature, originates in a deep sense of awe and mystery.
 He said, the individual feels "the sublimity and marvelous order which reveal themselves in nature ... and he wants to experience the universe as a single significant whole."
 Einstein saw science as an antagonist of the first two styles of religious belief, but as a partner in the third.
-He maintained, "even though the realms of religion and science in themselves are clearly marked off from each other" there are "strong reciprocal relationships and dependencies" as aspirations for truth derive from the religious sphere.
+He maintained, "even though the realms of religion and science in themselves are clearly marked off from each other," there are "strong reciprocal relationships and dependencies" as aspirations for truth derive from the religious sphere.
 He continued:

 A person who is religiously enlightened appears to me to be one who has, to the best of his ability, liberated himself from the fetters of his selfish desires and is preoccupied with thoughts, feelings and aspirations to which he clings because of their super-personal value.
 It seems to me that what is important is the force of this superpersonal content ... regardless of whether any attempt is made to unite this content with a Divine Being, for otherwise it would not be possible to count Buddha and Spinoza as religious personalities.
 Accordingly a religious person is devout in the sense that he has no doubt of the significance of those super-personal objects and goals which neither require nor are capable of rational foundation ...
 In this sense religion is the age-old endeavor of mankind to become clearly and completely conscious of these values and goals and constantly to strengthen and extend their effect.
 If one conceives of religion and science according to these definitions then a conflict between them appears impossible.
 For science can only ascertain what is, but not what should be...